top of page

 Tuscany is renowned for its landscapes, history, artistic legacy, and influence on high culture.
 It is regarded as the birthplace of the Italian Renaissance and of the modern Italian language, brought to the fore in literature by Dante Alighieri, Petrarch, Giovanni Boccaccio, and Niccolò Machiavelli.

-Tuscany is celebrated for its wines, including Chianti, Vino Nobile di Montepulciano, Morellino di Scansano, Brunello di Montalcino and white Vernaccia di San Gimignano, as well as the esteemed "Super Tuscans," from the Bolgheri area.
+Celebrated for its wines and the native Sangiovese grape, Tuscany is home to Chianti, Vino Nobile di Montepulciano, Morellino di Scansano, Brunello di Montalcino and white Vernaccia di San Gimignano, as well as the esteemed "Super Tuscans," from the Bolgheri area.

 Tuscany is the second most popular Italian region for travellers in Italy, after Veneto, and its highlights include Florence, Siena, Pisa, San Gimignano, Cortona, Montepulciano, and Lucca.